 U8 and U9 play on a field of 40-50m long x 30-40m wide and play mainly against local Blue Mountains clubs in a home and away format.

 U10 and U11 play on a field of 60-70m long x 40-50m wide and play across the Blue Mountains, Nepean and Hawkesbury regions in a home and away format.

 How are teams assigned?

-Non competition teams are formed by the parents and players during our "muster" to enable friends join the same team.
+Non competition U5 - U10 teams are formed by the parents and players during our "muster" to enable friends join the same team.
 Any new kids will be placed into teams that contain kids from the same school, street or suburb as best we can.

-Competition teams are formed by grading all players over a period of four weeks to group similar skilled players together.
-These teams are then graded into divisions and entered into the NDSFA competition.
+U11 and Competition teams are formed by grading all players over a period of up to three weeks to group similar skilled players together.
+These teams are then graded into divisions and entered into the NFA competition.
 Players who wish to play with friends may always drop down divisions and most special requests are granted.

 How do I know what age group my child should be in?

 The age that your child turns during the competition calendar year will determine the age group they are placed into.
 Special requests to play up an age can be granted but players may not play down an age group.